- Heritage Statements/Assessment of Significance Surveys & Reports

 One page example of Options Appraisal Report- Impact Criteria and Viability and Basic Description about Conservation and Renewable Energy.
 A full description followed with all sources and options discussed for this building

-Link to Third Party Heritage Statement & Assessment of Significance The former Malvern Community Hospital 1911.
+Link to Third Party Heritage Statement & Assessment of Significance funded by the community The former Malvern Community Hospital 1911.

 Architect William Henman FRIBA

 This report was funded by gifts and donations in 2015.
 It was written by RDA on behalf of the community of Malvern and beyond as it was felt that proper assessment of the Old Malvern Community Hospital building, Malvern, its history, character and importance and significance of the asset had not been fully told.
 The impact and loss through the proposed demolition of this 104 year old building would have a lasting effect on the community and the Great Malvern Conservation area.
 Unfortunately permission was granted to demolish in 2018.

 This SECOND EDITION book by Louisa Davidson of RDA explores Architecture in England chronologically using as a case study the small town of Great Malvern Worcestershire.
 This practical and usable guide, with handy index and walking trails, will be of interest not only to the towns residents and its visitors but also to others as a simple introduction to the building styles that on close inspection can be found around many towns in England.